State House speaker says chamber won't hear school voucher bill

-OKLAHOMA CITY — House Speaker Charles McCall on Thursday said he will not hear a controversial school voucher bill.
+OKLAHOMA CITY — House Speaker Charles McCall said Thursday that he will not hear a controversial school voucher bill.

 Senate President Pro Tem Greg Treat, R-Oklahoma City, is the author of Senate Bill 1647, dubbed the “Oklahoma Empowerment Act.”
 It would create accounts that would allow parents to use their child’s state education dollars to pursue a variety of educational pathways, including charter schools, home schooling and private schools.